yinhuiyang/hzw-Star-Office-UI/README.en.md

 7. **Mobile-Friendly** — Open on your phone for a quick status check on the go
 8. **Security Hardening** — Sidebar password protection, weak-password blocking in production, hardened session cookies
 9. **Flexible Public Access** — Use Cloudflare Tunnel for instant public access, or bring your own domain / reverse proxy
-10. **Desktop Pet Mode** — Optional Tauri desktop wrapper that turns the office into a transparent desktop widget (see below)
+10. **Desktop Pet Mode** — Optional Electron desktop wrapper that turns the office into a transparent desktop widget (see below)

 ---